cunnie/writings/i_am_become_forever.md

 That was something she learned early but never understood — it was important to do things she enjoyed which were, on the outside, purposeless.
-Things like writing letters to her mother when a five-minute phone call would have been more efficient (her mother loved letters), or buying items at thrift stores (a guilty pleasure!) when clicking at Amazon would have taken a tenth the time.
-Or spending an evening binge-watching.
-Or napping in the afternoon.
+Things like writing letters to her mother when a five-minute phone call would have been more efficient (her mother loved letters), or napping in the afternoon.

 There are many kinds of sales reps, but she was aware of one type which seemed
 odd: they had no friends.
 It wasn't that they had no friends, it was that their customers were their friends.
 And the relationship was a mercenary one: when the customers were no longer buying (a transfer to a different position), they would slowly become not-friends.
-The reps she knew like this were often terribly charismatic — people were drawn to them — and were fun-loving and exciting.
+The reps she knew like this were often wonderfully charismatic — people were drawn to them — and were fun-loving and exciting.
 And they always seemed to be on their way to a special concert or a ski weekend in Utah or scuba diving in Hawaii.
 They had a vigor, a vitality that seemed to have